jimmysawczuk/tmpl/README.md

 ### `add`

-> Add returns the sum of the two arguments.
+> add returns the sum of the two arguments.

 ```
 {{ add 2 2 }}